Skip to content

 How to Start When You Don't Know What to Say

-Do not start with advice.
+Start with a memory.
+Don't start with advice.
 Start with a moment.
 The first day of kindergarten.
 The time he scored the winning goal — or the time he missed it and you watched him handle the disappointment.
-The night he crawled into bed with you during a thunderstorm.
 Memories unlock emotion, and emotion unlocks words.

+Write like you talk.
 Forget grammar.
 Forget structure.
 Forget what you think a letter "should" sound like.
 Write the way you would speak to your son if you were sitting across from him at the kitchen table.
-He does not need polished prose.
+He doesn't need polished prose.
 He needs your voice.

-If you are truly stuck, try answering these questions one at a time.
-Each answer becomes a paragraph in your letter:
+Answer these prompts.
+If you're truly stuck, try answering these questions one at a time.
+Each answer becomes a paragraph in your letter.

 • What is my earliest memory of my son?